MisterFlask/PhaserCardGame/src/gamecharacters/buffs/buffs_glossary.md

 Negates the next X debuff(s) applied to this card/character.

 ### BloodGod [playable_card, character]
-Whenever a sacrifice happens, this card/character gains X Strength.
+Whenever a sacrifice happens, this card/character gains X Lethality.

 ### Bloodprice [playable_card]
 If you lack sufficient energy, pay X health per unpaid energy to play this card.

 ### Bulwark [playable_card, character]
-Increase block applied by X.
+Increase block applied by X.  (Analogous to STS's dexterity.)

 ### Burning [character]
 At the end of turn, take (4 + Powder) damage for X turns.